uladribia/decodev2/docs/extending.md

 We head to the [ATLAS file](../src/api/atlas/atlas.json) and declare:
  - A new derived attribute, that will consists on either "declared" if user declared female/male or "other".
- - Our new service, called "coolWebSite"
+ - Our new service, called "coolwebSite"

 Declaring the attribute is easy: